 In some cases, your doctor may recommend a minor operation to release the pressure on the front of the wrist (carpal tunnel release).

-- Arthritis Research UK Carpal tunnel syndrome information and diagrams
+- Versus Arthritis Carpal tunnel syndrome information and diagrams

 - Conquering carpal tunnel syndrome and other repetitive strain injuries, by Sharon J Butler